jscruggs321/Module-2/README.md

-This repository was done as an assignment which requested a mockup restaurant page be create with the main functionality being to demonstrate responsive design and adaptive elements depending on the device being used and screen size i.e. iPhones, Tablets, Desktops, etc.
+This repository was done as an assignment which requested a mockup restaurant page be created with the main functionality being to demonstrate responsive design and a web page's adaptive elements depending on the device being used and screen size i.e. iPhones, Tablets, Desktops, etc.